andersgoddard/locatefamilysearch/README.md

-The LocateFamily website is one where a person can search their surname and try to find the phone numbers of family members It is essentially a telephone directory but it is not possible to search by address, hence this little project
+The LocateFamily website is one where a person can search their surname and try to find the phone numbers of family members.
+It is essentially a telephone directory but it is not possible to search by address, hence this little project.

-I approached this with a completely test-driven mindset, with only a basic high-level idea of what I wanted as an end result The test suite and code has been refactored to make for easier reading but, in effect, the steps to final solution were:
+I approached this with a completely test-driven mindset, with only a basic high-level idea of what I wanted as an end result.
+The test suite and code has been refactored to make for easier reading but, in effect, the steps to final solution were:

 1. Navigate the pages for a particular postcode and return the correct number of pages with results (this originally used a method that kept a count but I refactored it)